-On entry to Nursery, our pupils are assessed using Development Matters which is fed onto the school tracking system.
-Results are used to inform planning and aid early identification of special needs.
 On entry to Reception, our pupils will be assessed using baseline materials along with Development Matters and the information from this will be recorded and used to inform planning, set targets and aid early identification.

-During Nursery and Reception, children will be assessed using Development Matters which is based on the teacher's on going observations and assessments in 7 areas of learning, some on Tapestry and others in their books and Learning Journeys.
+During Reception, children will be taught using the Early Years Adopter framework which is based on the teacher's ongoing observations and assessments in 7 areas of learning, on tapestry and in their books/classwork.

-Each half term, every child's developments and achievements are tracked and recorded on the school's tracking system.
-At the end of reception children are assessed in the Early Learning Goals using EYFSP to give each child a standard national level.
+Each half term, every child's developments and achievements are tracked and recorded on the school's tracking system (Pupil Asset).
+At the end of reception children are assessed against the Early Learning Goals to give each child a standard national level.